DEVOTION TO THE CHILD JESUS

 The Señor Santo Niño de Cebu

-While the Infant of Prague is known worldwide, an image of the Christ Child, similarly dressed as a King, may be found in other parts of the world.
-For example, the miraculous image of the Señor Santo Niño de Cebu is popular in the Philippines.
-This wooden image shows the Christ Child with darker complexion, wearing a crown on His head, carrying a globe surmounted by a cross on the left hand, and a gold scepter fastened to the right hand that is also raised in blessing.
-Unlike the Infant of Prague, the Santo Niño wears gold gloves and His vestments do not cover the feet in front, thus displaying His golden boots.
+While the Infant of Prague is known worldwide, an image of the Christ Child, similarly dressed as a king, may be found in other parts of the world.
+For example, the miraculous image of the Señor Santo Niño de Cebu is well-known in the Philippines.
+This wooden image shows the Christ Child with a darker complexion, wearing a crown on His head, carrying a globe surmounted by a cross on the left hand, and a gold scepter fastened to the right hand that is also raised in blessing.
+Unlike the Infant of Prague, the Santo Niño wears gold gloves, and His vestments do not cover the feet in front, thus displaying His golden boots.
 The Image has an extensive wardrobe of costly vestments donated by its wealthy devotees.

 Señor Santo Niño de Cebu

 CC BY-SA 4.0 license: commons.wikimedia.org

 According to the journals of Antonio Pigafetta, who kept records of Ferdinand Magellan's expeditions around the world, the wooden statue of the Child Jesus, together with a cross and a statue of the Blessed Virgin, was given by Magellan in 1521 to the Filipino chieftain and his wife on the occasion of their conversion to Christianity.
 See Pigafetta, Magellan's Voyage Around the World, p.
 155. (The whole book is a very interesting read!)